peterhoward42/qt-layout-gen/docs/reference_manual-2.md

 ## Anatomy of the Input Text
-Each line of input creates an object of the type specified by the second word, and gives that object the name specified by the first word.
-The relative indentation of the first words specifies the parent-child hierarchy that the builder will create.
+Each line of input creates an object of the type specified by the second word, and provides the builder with a name to associate with it.
+The indentation of the first words specifies the parent-child hierarchy that the builder will create.
+Children are indented in relation to their parents by two spaces.

 The indented alignment of the *name* words is of central importance.
-But there is no significance to the alignment of the *type words*.
+But there is no significance in the alignment of the *type words*.
 They are lined up in the example solely for readability.
 (See later section on auto-formatting)

 ## Parent / Child Relationships Supported
-The builder *'borrows'* Qt's existing notion of parent child relationships, but has a much wider and looser interpretation of it - as you will see below.
+The builder implements Qt's existing system for parent child relationships by automatically adding items to layouts.
+But it goes further as you have already seen in the example input text above.
+The example showed how you can get it to set the layout for a widget, and add text to suitable widgets.

-The builder *'adds'* children to their *'parent'* using the following simple and 'dumb' procedure.
+The builder *'adds'* children to their *'parent'* using the following simple procedure.

+### General Cases
-It speculatively calls the following methods on the parent object (in the order specified), and stops at the first one that works.
+First, it deals with the more general cases, by speculatively calling the following methods on the parent object with the child as a single argument.
+It stops at the first one that works.

     addLayout(child)
     setLayout(child)
     addWidget(child)
-    addTab(child)
-    setWidget(child)

 > What we mean by *the first one that works*, is that the parent object has
 > such a method, and when that method is called with the child as a single
 > argument, it does not raise an exception.

-This procedure allows:
-*  Layout children to be added to layout parents
-*  The layout to be set for a widget.
-*  Widgets to be added to a Layout
-*  Widgets to be added to a QStackedWidget
-*  Widgets to be added to a QTabbedWidget
-*  The widget to be set on a QScrollArea
+If none of the above worked, it tries some methods intended for special cases as follows.

+### Special case 1: addSpacerItem(child)
+This is for adding a QSpacerItem child to a Q*BoxLayout like this:

+    horiz       QHBoxLayout
+      label1    QLabel('foo')
+      spacer    QSpacerItem
+      label1    QLabel('foo')

+ The builder constructs the QSpacerItem with zero horizontal and vertical sizes, and it is thus exactly equivalent to calling addStretch() to the QHBoxLayout.

+### Special case 2: addTab(child)

+This is for adding tabs to a QTabWidget like this:

+    tab_widget          QTabWidget
+      first_tab         QWidget
+      second_tab        QWidget
+      third_tab         QWidget

+ The builder names the tabs sequentially: tab_1, tab_2, ... tab_n

+### Special case 3: setWidget(child)

+This is for specifying the child QWidget for a QScrollArea like this:

+    scroller            QScrollArea
+      content           QWidget

-> Note that the builder can only add children to parents for you automatically
+> Note there are some parent child relationships that the builder cannot make
-> when one of the methods listed earlier, works when called with a **single**
+> completely automatically for you, because the arguments that must be provided
+> to the *'add'* method cannot be guessed by the builder.
+An example would be
+> adding the children to a QGridLayout - where the builder cannot know which
+> rows and columns to specify.

+> We could have extended the input file syntax to deal with some of these
+> cases - but preferred to preserve the very simple, and quick to learn simple
+> syntax.

-> argument.
-(Which excludes QGridLayout for example).
-All is not lost
-> however - see the later section about *Incomplete Hierarchies* below.
+> All is not lost however - see the later section about *Incomplete Hierarchies* below.

-> (The builder gets round this when calling *addTab* on a QTabbedWidget by
-> specifying the title for the tab using an automatically generated sequence.)

 ## Using Objects you Instantiated Externally
 The builder can incorporate objects you have instantiated somewhere else in